CarlYiu14/Employee-Management-System-with-APIs-and-Visualization/README.md

 # Employee Management System with APIs and Visualization

 This is a Django-based backend application that provides a fully functional employee management system.
-It includes database models, REST APIs, authentication, Swagger documentation, and a visualization dashboard.
-The project is also containerized with Docker and ready for deployment.
+It includes database models, REST APIs, token authentication, Swagger documentation, a visualization dashboard, and optional Docker deployment support.

 ## Features